dmohl/fogjs/README.md

 **FogJS** brings the cloud down to earth by adding a few features and abstractions to the Node.js Windows Azure API.

-Building Azure apps with FogJS that need to interact with Azure Table Storage, Blob Storage, Queue Storage, Caching, and/or the Service Bus is very easy.
+Building Azure apps with FogJS that need to interact with Azure Table Storage, Blob Storage, and the Service Bus is very easy.
 The examples that follow use this approach.
-Fog also provides more fine-grained interaction if that is desired, but adds a few features such as promises.
+Fog also provides more fine-grained interaction if that is desired, but adds a few features such as promises (with the help of Q.js, which is also under an MIT license).
 See the integration tests for examples.

 Syntax